julianlk522/FITM/README.md

     -i.e., if you submit enough links with cat "FOSS" you get to add a wiki-like summary of "FOSS" that appears on the top page when it is applied alone
 -Guidelines / heuristics for avoiding "marooned" tags
     -only proper nouns / abbreviations should be capitalized?
+    -always use "and" instead of "&" unless part of proper noun -describe the containing group, not the object if one of many -e.g., channels not channel
 -Tmap period filter?
 -Improve profile pic upload?
 -Improve frontend A11y/semantic markup/looks